Home > All Recipes > Breakfast > Caramel Banana Overnight Oats

 What can I use instead of the canned coconut milk solids in the oats?

-You can swap in yogurt or just omit completely.
-The coconut milk (or yogurt) make the oats extra creamy.
+You can swap in yogurt or just omit it completely.
+The coconut milk (or yogurt) makes the oats extra creamy.

-Do I really have to let the oats soak overnight?
+Do I have to let the oats soak overnight?

 I recommend overnight for creamy and soft oats.
 You can certainly start to check the oats at about 4 hours and check if you like the texture and consistency.